The world has embraced connected devices. Smart Medical Devices have become a technology that people rely on, both personally and professionally.

 Without proper security, connected medical devices can be easily breached.
 A malicious actor (aka ‘hacker’) looking to infiltrate a network often only needs one weak device to be successful.
 McAfee Labs’ Threat Report reveals a 210% increase in disclosed security incidents related to healthcare.
 This surge indicates that hackers are finding programs on the network that are vulnerable.

-Many of these vulnerabilities involve leveraging attack techniques such phishing, ransomware or denial of service.
+Many of these vulnerabilities involve leveraging attack techniques such as phishing, ransomware, or denial of service.
 However, devices are often also vulnerable to more targeted attacks such as “replay” attacks where communication is intercepted that is designated for the device.
 The communication can then be replayed to the device to cause it to repeat the action the communication originally intended to do.
 The FDA confirmed that connected pacemakers and defibrillators can be exploited.
 Leveraging these exploits, a malicious actor could drain batteries or trigger shocks to the patient.

 Steps to Improve Connected Device Security